-I welcome the Minister for Communications, Climate Action and Environment, Deputy Bruton, to the House.
+I welcome the Minister for Communications, Climate Action and Environment, Deputy Bruton.
 There is no time limit on his contribution.

 Climate Action: Statements

-Hopefully, I will not keep the House too long.
+I hope I will not keep the House too long.
 The first thing to do is to provide some context for my statement.
 I was fortunate enough to have the chance shortly after I was appointed to attend the UN conference in Katowice in Poland.
-No one who went there could be other than impressed by the urgency of the need to address the climate disruption agenda.
-David Attenborough summarised matters very aptly when he referred to the threat to our civilisation and to many of the features of the natural world which we have come to take for granted.
+No one who went there could have been other than impressed by the urgency of the need to address the climate disruption agenda.
+David Attenborough summarised matters very aptly when he referred to the threat to our civilisation and many of the features of the natural world which we have come to take for granted.
 Meeting Ministers from places like the Pacific Islands also brought matters home for me.
 They talk about climate refugees and people being displaced by the climate impacts on their countries.
-They ask how other states will treat people who have been dislodged by such events given that climate refugees are currently not recognised under international conventions.
-It also made an impression to hear someone like the director of the World Bank, a person one might not necessarily imagine to be a firebrand in standing up for climate action, say she was deeply concerned about the future for her grandchildren if the globe did not awaken to the challenges that are here.
+They ask how other states will treat people who have been dislodged by such events, given that climate refugees are currently not recognised under international conventions.
+It also made an impression to hear someone like the director of the World Bank, a person one might not necessarily imagine to be a firebrand in standing up for climate action, say she was deeply concerned about the future for her grandchildren if the globe did not awaken to the challenges.

 This country, by any standard, has been privileged to have had the opportunity for very considerable economic and social development.
 It will be hard for us to tell countries in Africa or other parts of the world which have not had an opportunity for development that they must not take the easy route of a carbon development path but the more challenging one of a carbon neutral development path if we are not taking our responsibility seriously.
 The challenge for us is absolutely vital.
 I have a mandate from the Taoiseach and the Cabinet to deliver a plan that gets us back on track to deliver our 2030 targets and looks to a future in which we are leaders, not followers.
 It is very important that we seize that challenge.
 It will require almost a conversion in the way we view things.
 Tradition, the way things have always been done and habit are big obstacles to achieving the type of conversion we must achieve in our lifestyles as individuals, enterprises, farms, communities and public servants.
 This is truly a conversion of the way we think about carbon and its impact on our lifestyle.